 The long term focus of SCA, in partnership with SC, is to empower communities to spread this unique model throughout Cambodia and to ultimately help all rural Cambodians to transform their quality of life.

-You can help by making a donation to assist our rural Cambodian villagers with providing a clean water well for a village, donate an animal to start a pass-on program, or a number of other seed donations, sponsor a student or provide a university scholarship.
+YOU can help by making a donation to assist our rural Cambodian villagers with providing a clean water well for a village, donate an animal to start a pass-on program, or a number of other seed donations, sponsor a student or provide a university scholarship.

-RAWCS Project 39
+For RAWCS Project 39 projects contact: